joshloyal/multidynet/README.md

 Installation
 ------------
 You need a working installation of numpy, scipy, and Cython to install ``multidynet``.
-Install the required these dependencies before proceeding.
+Install these required dependencies before proceeding.
 Use the following commands to get the copy from GitHub and install all the dependencies:

 ```
 >>> git clone https://github.com/joshloyal/multidynet.git